Tips and recommendations for user-defined functions

 Here is an example of code at the beginning of a function:

-The " /" at the beginning means that this function can be called from code, but cannot be launched to run like macro.
+The / at the beginning means that this function can be called from code, but cannot be launched to run like macro.
 It can be followed by the name of a macro.
 Then, when you press the Run button, the macro would run instead of this function.
-This also can be set in the Properties dialog.
+You can set it in the Properties dialog.

-The "function" statement defines function's arguments and return type.
+The function statement defines function's parameters and return type.
 It does not include function's name.

-"#" tells that this function returns an integer value.
-You could also use "'int" instead (see type declaration characters).
+# tells that this function returns an integer value.
+You can use 'int instead.
+See type declaration characters.

-This function can receive three arguments - a, s and so. "[]" shows that third argument is optional.
+This function has 3 parameters: a, s and so.
+The [ ] shows that so is optional.

-Function arguments are normal local variables.
-They are created and initialized each time when function is called.
+Parameters are local variables.
+They are created and initialized each time when the function is called.

-Second argument is variable s.
-The "str'" specifies that its type is str (string).
-Alternatively, you could use "~s".
-When the function is called, s receives copy of string value specified by caller.
+str's declares parameter s of type str (string).
+Instead you can use ~s.
+When the function is called, s receives copy of the value (argument) passed by the caller.

-Third argument is variable so.
-The "str&" specifies that it is reference to variable of type str.
-When function is called, so actually receives address of variable (caller must pass variable of type str).
-When the function modifies variable so, it actually modifies caller's variable.
-In other words, so is not true variable, but only alias of caller's variable.
+str&so declares parameter so that is reference to a variable of type str.
+When the function is called, so actually receives address of the variable passed by the caller.
+If the function modifies so, it actually modifies the caller's variable.
+Imagine that so is alias of the caller's variable.
 This method of passing arguments is called "by reference".
 It provides better performance, because string copying is eliminated.
-But even better, you can use this method to return one or more values.
-It is good alternative to the "ret" statement, which copies and returns single value.
+Also you can use this method to return one or more values.
+It is a good alternative to the ret statement, which copies and returns single value.

-The "function" statement is optional.
-Use it only if the function accepts arguments and/or returns something other than integer value.
+The function statement is optional.
+Use it when need parameters or when the function returns something (uses ret).

-The "ret" statement is used to exit function and continue to execute caller's code (caller waits while function runs).
-It can return some value, or, if value is not specified, just exit.
-The "ret" statement is optional.
-If function exits not through "ret", or "ret" does not return a value, function's return value is 0.
+The ret statement is used to exit function and continue to execute caller's code (caller waits while function runs).
+It also can return some value.
+It is optional.
+If function exits not through ret, or ret does not return a value, the function returns 0.
 See example below.

 There are several ways to pass strings to functions.
 Each way has its advantages and disadvantages.
 Below are examples.
-For simplicity, the examples have only single argument, although any number, type and order of arguments could be used.
+For simplicity, the examples have only single parameter, although any number, type and order of parameters could be used.

 1. Function begins with